AliseJan/AliseJan/README.md

 ## Latest Projects

+### <a href="https://github.com/AliseJan/cv-app" target="_blank">CV APP</a></h2>
+This is a comprehensive ASP.NET Core MVC application tailored for efficient management of CV files.
+The application seamlessly integrates with an SQL database, allowing for robust storage and retrieval of CV data and full CRUD operations on them.

 ### <a href="https://github.com/AliseJan/data-scraper" target="_blank">Data Scraper</a></h2>
 This application serves as an automated data collector, fetching data from public APIs and storing them into Azure Storage, specifically within both a Table and a Blob.